A well-modeled data dictionary can provide lasting value and ensure consistency of use throughout an organization for all data elements.

 Requirements for the Data Dictionary

 Preparing the data dictionary needs to take certain key criteria into account.
-The following list identifies the most common requirements for supporting the storage and maintenance of the data dictionary, but additionally includes the workflow and processes that support the creation and management of the information over time.
+The following list identifies the most common requirements for supporting the storage and maintenance of the metadata stored in a data dictionary, but additionally includes the workflow and processes that support the creation and management of the information over time.

 A data dictionary must contain: